Judging Panel 2026

 Mohsin Harhara, Head of Pensions, Skanska

 Mohsin is the head of pensions at Skanska and a director, sitting on a number of the UK pension schemes trustee boards and sub-committees, and the DC governance committee.
 He was previously the head of pensions at Evelyn Partners and head of pensions at Mott MacDonald, where he was responsible for pension strategy and overall management of the pension schemes including governance matters in the UK and Ireland.
-Prior to this, he has held pension and employee benefits consultancy roles with various advisory firms which include WTW and PwC, advising companies ranging from SMEs to FTSE100s, helping them with their strategic plans and managing various projects in areas such as DB liability and risk management, auto-enrolment, and pension scheme and benefit design.
+Prior to this, he has held pension and employee benefits consultancy roles at WTW and PwC, advising companies ranging from SMEs to FTSE100s, helping them with their strategic plans and leading various projects in areas such as DB liability and risk management, auto-enrolment, and pension scheme and benefit design.

 Deirdre Horan, Leading Reward & Benefits, PTSB